AlonBletter/shticell-project/README.md

 ### Navigate to the Latest Release:

 - **Release ZIP**: Contains both the client-side and server-side applications, ready for deployment.
 There are **three versions**, each corresponding to a specific milestone of the project.
-You can select the version that best fits your needs:

   - **Version 1 - Console UI Implementation**:
     The first milestone introduces the console-based version of the application.
-This version allows users to load files, interact with spreadsheet data, and perform basic calculations through a command-line interface.
-It serves as the foundational version, focusing on the core spreadsheet engine logic without a graphical user interface.

   - **Version 2 - JavaFX Graphics and Engine Enhancement**:
     The second version enhances the previous implementation by introducing a graphical user interface (GUI) using JavaFX.
-This version allows users to interact with spreadsheets in a visual format, improving usability and adding features such as dynamic formula updates, cell styling, and other graphical elements.
-The engine is also enhanced to support more complex calculations and features.

   - **Version 3 - Client-Server Final Version**:
     The final version of the project integrates a full client-server architecture.
-The client communicates with the server using HTTP and JSON for real-time updates, permission management, and data synchronization.
-This version includes full collaboration features, such as multi-user support, role-based permissions, and the ability to make requests for editing or viewing access.
-It is the most complete version, offering the full set of features and capabilities.

 ## Set Up the Environment